Women rabbis and Torah scholars: 1960s-present

-Beginning in the late 1960s and early 1970s, this status quo had shifted.
+Beginning in the late 1960s and early 1970s, the efforts to shift the status quo on women gained momentum and institutional support.
 The National Federation of Temple Sisterhoods, led by Jane Evans, publicly campaigned for the recognition of women rabbis.
-By the mid-1960s, the Leo Baeck College in the United Kingdom began accepting women into its rabbinical program.
-During this time, women being admitted into rabbinical schools were approved for ordination as rabbis within several Jewish denominations.
-The first such ordination of this period took place in 1972 when Sally Priesand became the first female rabbi in Reform Judaism.
-Since then, Reform Judaism's Hebrew Union College has ordained hundreds of women rabbis.
+By the mid-1960s, the Leo Baeck College in the United Kingdom accepted women into its rabbinical program.
+During this time, women were approved for ordination as rabbis within several Jewish denominations.
+The first such ordination took place in 1972 when Sally Priesand became the first female rabbi in Reform Judaism.
+Since then, Reform Judaism's Hebrew Union College has ordained hundreds of women.
 The second denomination to ordain a woman rabbi was Reconstructionist Judaism with the 1974 ordination of Sandy Eisenberg Sasso.
-Since then, over 100 Reconstructionist women rabbis have been ordained.
-This trend continued with Lynn Gottlieb becoming the first female rabbi in Jewish Renewal in 1981.
+Since then, over 100 Reconstructionist women have been ordained.
+Lynn Gottlieb becoming the first female rabbi in Jewish Renewal in 1981.
 In 1985, Amy Eilberg became the first female rabbi in Conservative Judaism.
 In 1999, Tamara Kolton became the first rabbi of any gender within Humanistic Judaism.
-In 2009, Sara Hurwitz became the first Orthodox woman rabbi, however, the situation within Orthodoxy is still debated today (see below: § Orthodox Judaism).
+In 2006, Dina Najman became the first Orthodox woman appointed as rabbinic leader of a synagogue.
+In 2009, there was controversy over the appointment of Sara Hurwitz as an Orthodox woman rabbi; the situation of women within Orthodoxy is still debated today (see below: § Orthodox Judaism).

 In terms of women-led institutions of higher Jewish learning (yeshivot), the first appearance of such a program began with the efforts of Malka Bina in Israel.
-By the 2010s, researchers reported that there were forty such institutions with a collective student body of 3,000 adult women.
+By the 2010s, there were forty such institutions with a collective student body of 3,000 women.

+Outside of mainstream Judaism, in 2025 the International Israelite Board of Rabbis voted to allow women to become rabbis, but it ruled that when women rabbis are considered ritually impure (for example during menstruation or after childbirth) others must do their religious duties.

-Similarly, there have been many other "firsts" for women rabbis relating to a variety of backgrounds and nationalities (see: Timeline of women rabbis).
+There have been many other "firsts" for women rabbis relating to a variety of backgrounds and nationalities (see: Timeline of women rabbis).